jerrywang5854/MQTT-Publish/README.md

 ## Overview
 The MQTT Publisher Application is a .NET console application that connects to an MQTT broker and publishes messages loaded from a JSON file.
-It is designed to handle multiple client connections and send messages in multiple rounds based on configuration settings.
+It includes functionality to handle multiple client connections and send messages in multiple rounds based on configuration settings.
+Additionally, an API controller is integrated, enabling users to publish messages dynamically using HTTP requests.

 ## Configuration
 The application is configurable through a JSON file named `config.json`.
 Below is a description of each configuration parameter: